-- Only use the email system supported by the CCG NHS.net (NHSmail) - Always re-read your message before sending, checking that it is addressed to the correct person - Always check when using the 'reply all' function.
-Remove unnecessary content and attachments.
-Avoid forwarding entire emails, 'email trails' and attachments, unless you have checked it for Personal Data, and it is necessary for recipients to see - If you are unsure of where a message has come from or if it contains an unexpected attachment, do not open it, and contact the CCG's IT provider for advice - Be aware of the dangers of hoax emails and those that request personal details.
-Always report these to the CCG's IT provider - Never respond to an email asking for a password - Never send material that is discriminatory, sexist or contains offensive material (including joke emails) - Do not write something in an email that you would not write in a letter email has the same legal status.
+- Only use the email system supported by the CCG - Always re-read your message before sending, checking that it is addressed to the correct person - If you are unsure of where a message has come from or if it contains an unexpected attachment, do not open it, and contact the IT Service Desk for advice - Be aware of the dangers of hoax emails and those that request personal details.
+Always report these to the IT Service Desk - Never respond to an email asking for a password - Never send material that is discriminatory, sexist or contains offensive material (including joke emails) - Do not write something in an email that you would not write in a letter email has the same legal status.